 Put on the new self, which is being renewed in knowledge in the image of its Creator.
 Colossians 3:10

 Family resemblance isn’t always a matter of physical likeness.
 Neither my son nor daughter look like me.
 Their hair color and the shape of their faces are different.
-In fact, they both resemble my husband’s family more than my family.
+In fact, they resemble my husband’s family more than my family.
 But I often recognize myself in my children’s actions and attitudes.

 Similarly, our resemblance to Jesus is sometimes most clearly revealed in our actions and attitudes.
-In Colossians 3: 5-9, Paul told the Colossians to discard the behaviors and attitudes of their “earthly nature,” for they had “taken off [their] old self with its practices” (v.
+In Colossians 3: 5-9, Paul told the Colossians to discard the behaviors and attitudes of their “earthly nature” for they had “taken off [their] old self with its practices” (v.
 9) Instead, they should “put on the new self,” which is daily being reshaped according to the image of the One who created it (v.
 10).

 What is that image?
 Isaiah 53:2 says that Jesus “had no beauty or majesty to attract him to us.”
-Nevertheless, thousands of people crowded around Him wherever He went.
+Nevertheless, thousands of people crowded around him wherever he went.
 Why?
 His kindness and mercy drew them close—feeding the hungry, healing the sick, welcoming the outcasts.
-They then eagerly listened to His words.
+They then eagerly listened to his words.

-In Colossians 3:11-14, Paul mentions several ways we should resemble Jesus.
+In Colossians 3:11-14, Paul mentioned several ways we should resemble Jesus.
 First on the list is impartiality.
 If what unites us is Christ, then other distinctions—including ethnicity, economic status, and many religious rituals—don’t matter (v.
 11).